xragua/xraybinaryorbit/paper/paper.md

 # Statement of Need

-The study of orbital modulations in X-ray binaries is essential for understanding their physical properties and dynamics.
-Currently, these modulations are often overlooked, probably due to the limited resolution of existing instruments like Chandra and XMM, which makes it challenging to obtain adequate data unless the modulation is particularly prominent.
-However, upcoming telescopes such as Athena's X-IFU [@2016SPIE9905E2FB]  and XRISM [@2022arXiv220205399X], with their significantly higher resolution, will enhance the importance of these analyses.
-These advanced instruments are expected to provide deeper insights into the intricate dynamics of X-ray systems.
+The study of orbital modulations in X-ray binaries is crucial for understanding their physical properties and dynamics.
+Upcoming telescopes, such as Athena's X-IFU [@2016SPIE9905E2FB] and XRISM [@2022arXiv220205399X], with their significantly higher resolution, are expected to greatly enhance these analyses, providing deeper insights into the intricate dynamics of X-ray systems.

-Although orbital modulations are widely known, they are complex to analyze and depend on several parameters and geometrical considerations.
-With this in mind, we collected all the functions we created through years of analyzing close X-ray binaries and formed a python package useful in almost every X-ray binary analysis, with the aim of facilitating its implementation for other astronomers.
-With the fact that these orbital modulations rely in several different parameters, here we propose a user-friendly form method to improve the package usability.

-However, these functions are not solely reliant on future data from advanced telescopes.
-Many orbital modulations may already be latent within existing archives, waiting to be uncovered.
-Indeed, these functions have already been utilized with Chandra and XMM data in the published papers ([@2022MNRAS512304S],[@2021MNRAS.501.5892S]) and in others currently under referee process.
+However, it's not just the next-generation instruments that will advance our understanding.
+New analytical techniques and improved computing capacities will allow us to revisit and reanalyze existing data from current telescopes from a different point of view.
+This approach has already been successfully applied to data from Chandra and XMM, as demonstrated in recent studies [@2022MNRAS512304S; @2021MNRAS.501.5892S], and is also the focus of ongoing research currently under review.

 # Acknowledgements